We're on Instagram. Follow @rifleconfigurator

 SureFire M640DFT-PRO Turbo Scout Light Pro

-The SureFire M640DFT-PRO Turbo Scout is built for identification at range, concentrating 700 lumens into 100,000 candela for a rated 632 meters of usable throw.
+The SureFire M640DFT-PRO Turbo Scout is built for identification at range, concentrating 700 lumens into 100,000 candela of throw.
 On a night vision rifle the white light is your transition tool for confirming a target the instant you come off goggles, and the tight Turbo beam reaches far enough to matter outdoors.
-It runs a rechargeable 18650 or two CR123A cells and integrates with SureFire's Scout switches and mounts.
+It runs a rechargeable 18650 or two CR123A cells and integrates with SureFire's Scout switches, so it shares switching real estate with the RAID Xe's remote.

 Buy